Over the years I have written quite a few arrangements and original compositions for the various ensembles I’ve played with.

 Since I had time on my hands this summer with students gone on vacation, I took some time to set myself up to sell sheet music (PDFs) of some of these arrangements and compositions.
 It’s not simple and straightforward, since a lot of these pieces are “incomplete”.
 I wrote them with particular people in mind, and so they are strewn with things like “play anything you want here” and some chords because I knew that anything Christina came up with in the moment would be better than I could write for her.
 So I’ve gone back through several and “finished” them so anyone could play them.

 Those that are ready are now posted under the “Sheet Music” tab on my website.
 Click on the links to hear them on SoundCloud (just midi files at this point, not live performances yet).
-If you’re interested in purchasing any, email me and I can send you to my PayPal page.
+If you’re interested in purchasing any, contact me.
 I’ll send you the music as a PDF.

 Quodlibet: A piece employing several well-known tunes from various sources, performed either simultaneously or in succession.
 (Schirmer Pocket Manual of Musical Terms)